Market: Job-board scrapers · Source: Apify Store · Edition: 2026-Q1

 Per-board observations

-LinkedIn Jobs — 199 actors, 15,236 30d users
+199 actors · 15,236 30d users

 1. curious_coder/linkedin-jobs-scraper — 8,701 users, pay-per-event.
-The category-defining incumbent: by demand it is larger than every other LinkedIn actor combined and larger than the entire Indeed category.
 Sparse store-page copy (“scrape jobs from linkedin jobs search results along with company details”) and no claimed differentiators — sells on history and trust.

 2. worldunboxer/rapid-linkedin-scraper — 1,018 users, free.
 Positions as the no-cost alternative; the only actor in the LinkedIn top tier without a per-event charge.
 Demand growth here mostly reflects price, not quality signal.